chuhakhanh/ansible-vmware-ocp4/README.md

 ### Description

-Due to the guide use to test variety versions of OCP4 (eg:4.6.1, 4.10.26), we create a VM cluter for each OCP4 version with different name.
+Due to the guide use to test variety versions of OCP4 (eg:4.6.1, 4.10.26), we create a VM cluter for each OCP4 version with different name.<br />
 For simple service setup (include DNS, haproxy, DHCP) we still use same IP address and MAC address for VM. vsphere environement allow to create VMs with differents name and same MAC.
-However we can only run 1 OCP4 cluster at once time.
+However we can only run 1 OCP4 cluster at once time. <br />

 ## Prepare